SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: PATCH /{collection}/{id}
 - Request message: Object Update message
-- Response message: Optional Update response message
+- Response message: Optional error message
 - OK status code: 200 (OK)

 An object Update request MUST be performed with the HTTP PATCH method on a unique object resource.
 The request message body MUST contain an Update request as described in the EPP RFCs.
 The server MUST NOT add content to the response message body.